chambersh1129/requests-session-plus/README.md

     - 80s after the fourth failure
     - 160s after the fifth failure

 A total of 310 seconds is spent trying to get a response.
-The Server Unavailable issue might be resolved by then.
+The Service Unavailable issue might be resolved by then.

 ## Configuring Retries